Transport in Russia

 The transport network of the Russian Federation is one of the world's most extensive transport networks.
 The national web of roads, railways and airways stretches almost 7700 km from Kaliningrad in the west to the Kamchatka Peninsula in the east, and major cities such as Moscow and Saint Petersburg are served by extensive rapid transit systems.

-Russia has adopted two national transport strategies in recent years.
-On 12 May 2005, the Russian Ministry of Transport adopted the Transport Strategy of the Russian Federation to 2020.
-Three years later, on 22 November 2008, the Russian government adopted a revised strategy, extending to 2030.

 The export of transport services is an important component of Russia's GDP.
 The government anticipates that between 2007 and 2030, the measures included in its 2008 transport strategy will increase the export of transport services to a total value of $80 billion, a sevenfold increase on its 2008 value.
 Foreign cargo weight transported is expected to increase from 28 million tonnes to 100 million tonnes over the same period.

 Aerial cableway

 In 2012, the cableway connecting Nizhny Novgorod and Bor was launched.
 The length of the cableway is 3.5 km.
 It has the largest unsupported span in Europe above the water surface is 861 m.
 The main purpose is to provide an alternative type of passenger transportation in addition to river taxis, electric trains and buses.